 Born and raised in Baltimore, Ben Kaplan played in various local and regional bands.
 While playing the area clubs he worked with future Windham Hill guitar star Michael Hedges, and backed fiddle legend Vassar Clements.
 As a session musician and engineer at Blue Seas recording studio he worked with Lovin’ Spoonful bassist Steve Boone, Little Feat leader Lowell George, British rocker Robert Palmer, guitar legends Link Wray and Roy Buchanan, and Verdine White of Earth, Wind, and Fire.
 Since relocating to the Twin Cities in the early 1980's he has played with artists ranging from Mississippi blues legend Jessie Mae Hemphill to Rock’n’Roll Hall of Famer Chuck Berry.

 A native Texan, Brad McLemore spent a decade working as a sideman for fellow Texas artists such as Sara Hickman and Soul Food Café, touring the country and performing with Hickman on Austin City Limits and The Tonight Show.
-Just before relocating north to Minneapolis, McLemore shifted his focus from working primarily with singer/songwriters and focused on writing songs, playing solo acoustic shows, and fronting an electric trio to perform his original music.
+Just before relocating north to Minneapolis, McLemore shifted his focus to working primarily as a singer/songwriter, writing songs, playing solo acoustic shows or fronting an electric trio to perform his original music.
 With songs that search the soul for love, justice, and peace of mind, his songs blend Americana styles and the best of country, folk, and blues into earthy tunes that feature emotionally dynamic guitar.
 He is excited to bring his songwriting and love of guitar interplay to The April Fools.